chrisckc/TodoApiDemo/README.md

 perform a GET request to:
 http://localhost:5000/api/todo/10000000-1111-1111-1111-111111111111/Notes

+That url routes to Controllers/TodoController.cs    method: GetNotes(Guid id)

-This returns the notes for the todo item (REST style), there should be 3 notes returned.
+The method returns the notes for the todo item (REST style), there should be 3 notes returned.
 However when the array of 3 notes is serialized only 1 of the 3 note objects is actually serialized due to an exception occurring in json.net when serializing the first note (as would be expected due to the self referencing loop).